AmJustAChillGuy/privacy-policy.github.io/index.md

 ⚙️ How Do We Use Your Data?

-We only use collected data to operate AsTrazu’s features:

-Prefix Command Execution
-We process message content only when a user sends a command using a prefix (e.g., Zkhlakhlouk 100, Ztransfer @user 500).
-This allows the bot to:

-Read and respond to user-initiated prefix commands
+Prefix & Slash Commands – Detect and respond to commands like Ztransfer @user 100 or Zkhlakhlouk 50.

-Provide fast, accessible gameplay and economy tools

-Economy & Gambling Features
-We store user balance and game status temporarily to support features like:

-Khla Khlouk Dice Game

-Blackjack, Slots

-Coin transfers (Ztransfer), daily rewards, and profile tracking
+Security Features – Real-time scanning of message content to block malicious links, prevent raids, and detect spam/nuke actions.

+Economy System – Temporary storage of user balances, coins, and game data (slots, dice, blackjack, etc.) for in-bot gameplay.

-Bot Performance & Safety
+Performance & Safety – Metadata ensures proper server-based storage, bug fixes, and stability improvements.
-Server and user IDs are used to ensure your settings and balances are properly scoped to your server.
-Anonymized usage data helps us fix bugs and improve the experience.